It is the first time such a charismatic marine megafaunal species has disappeared from Chinese marine waters.

 To try and get a better sense of how dugongs were faring in China, researchers conducted a large-scale interview survey across four Chinese provinces.

 Only 5 per cent of 788 respondents reported past dugong sightings, with an average last-sighting date of 23 years earlier.
 No records are documented after 2008.

 It’s possible that China has few surviving dugongs that just haven’t been spotted, the researchers acknowledge, so they can’t confirm complete regional extinction.
 But the chances are that dugongs are long gone from Chinese waters.

 “This rapid documented population collapse also serves as a sobering reminder that extinctions can occur before effective conservation actions are developed,” they write in the Royal Society Open Science journal.

 Given the animal’s large residency in the area, it is no surprise that Qatar is leading the way in making sure a firm effort is put towards keeping them safe.

 Dugong’s relationship with the country is a special one - they were first known to populate the Arabian Gulf over 7,500 years ago.
-It’s uncommon for the creatures to travel in large groups, but numbers are so strong that the largest sighting of over 800 of them was found in Qatar last year.
+It’s uncommon for the creatures to travel in large groups, but numbers are so strong that the largest sighting of over 800 of them was found in Qatar in 2020.

 “Dugongs play an important role in marine ecosystems - they contribute to maintaining healthy seagrass meadows that help ensure vegetative balance for a healthy ecosystem,” says Ismail Al-Shaikh, a Technical Research Supervisor at the helm of this research.